 ~ Mickey Weems [Ohio State Universary]

-Meth has thrived at least in part because the ghettoised connectedness that defined America's inclusive gay social order and cultural identity up to the 1990s dispersed and fragmented amid a succession of equal rights victories which resulted in increasing acceptance and, in turn, a merging with the shallow, competitive, self-absorbed, mainstream consumer culture, spawning a dumbed-down "soundbite generation" with ever-decreasing attention spans.
-Today, the social diseases of apathy and indifference infest the idealised gay lifestyle which invariably salutes conspicuous consumption and glorifies the vacuous and the trivial while paying lip service to - and even frowns upon - meaningful values like truth, integrity, compassion and comradeship; a fertile environment, in fact, for a new and deadly virus to emerge and flourish...
+Meth has thrived at least in part because the ghettoised connectedness that defined America's inclusive gay social order and cultural identity up to the 1990s dispersed and fragmented amid a succession of equal rights victories which resulted in increasing acceptance and, in turn, a merging with the shallow, competitive, self-absorbed, mainstream consumer culture.
+The turn of the millennium's social diseases of apathy and indifference provided a fertile environment, for a new and deadly virus to emerge and flourish...